My Account Libby eResources Facebook LinkedIn Instagram

 Meeting DateBookAuthor

-The Mostly Lesbian Books Club
+The Mostly Lesbian Book Club

 Meets on the third Monday of each month at 6:30pm.
 Books discussed will feature lesbian characters or themes or be written by lesbian authors as chosen by the group.
 All are welcome to attend.